-A thank you page is the website page you see directly after filling out a form on a landing page.
+Thank You Page - A thank you page is the website page you see directly after filling out a form on a landing page.
 A thank you page is the final stage in your conversion process.

-A button or image a prospect clicks on to take the action you want them to take.
+Call-to-Action (CTA) - A button or image a prospect clicks on to take the action you want them to take.

 The goal of every inbound marketing campaign is to produce leads.
 The leads that convert on your site are then added to your CRM so you can track them.

-CRM Terminology: Lifecycle Stage vs. Lead Status
+CRM Terminology: Lifecycle Stage and Lead Status

-Contacts who are aware of your business and have filled out a form to subscribe to your email newsletter.
+Subscriber - Contacts who are aware of your business and have filled out a form to subscribe to your email newsletter.

-Contacts who have shown interest in your company by downloading a content offer.
+Lead - Contacts who have shown interest in your company by downloading a content offer.

-Contacts who are ready to have a sales conversation.
+Sales Qualified Lead - Contacts who are ready to have a sales conversation.
 This is obvious to your sales team because the contact has filled out your contact us or RFQ form with a direct question or request.

-Contact who are real opportunities for your business.
+Opportunity - Contact who are real opportunities for your business.

-Contacts with closed deals.
+Customer - Contacts with closed deals.

-Your customers who advocate your business and provide you with referrals.
+Evangelist - Your customers who advocate your business and provide you with referrals.

-A stage you can use when your lead doesn’t fit into any of the above stages.
+Other - A stage you can use when your lead doesn’t fit into any of the above stages.

 HubSpot’s default lead status options are:

-- New: Leads you have not reached out to yet.
+New - Leads you have not reached out to yet.

-- Attempted to Contact: Leads that you’ve reached out to, but haven’t connected with yet.
+Attempted to Contact - Leads that you’ve reached out to, but haven’t connected with yet.

-- Connected: Leads you’ve been able to connect with, but there are no opportunities to close a deal yet.
+Connected - Leads you’ve been able to connect with, but there are no opportunities to close a deal yet.

-- Unqualified: Leads that were not ready to purchase.
+Unqualified - Leads that were not ready to purchase.
 This can be for a number of reasons.
 However, it can be an opportunity to give the lead back to your marketing team to nurture.